SkTamim/rhino5-commands/README.md

 * **Use Case 2 (Closing Gaps):** You have modeled two parts of a complex, organic bracelet, and there is a gap between them that needs to be filled with a smooth, transitional surface. `BlendSrf` is the ideal tool to bridge the gap between the two surface edges, creating a single, seamless-looking object.

 ### Other Information
-Mastering `BlendSrf` is essential for creating high-quality, freeform surfaces.
+Mastering `BlendSrf` is essential for creating high-quality, freeform surfaces between separate objects.

 ---